Home » Grain-Free Dog Food Q & A’s

 In a well-balanced diet that is well absorbed, these supplements should not need to be added to dog food.

-Dogs should not require taurine supplementation although there is some concern that certain breeds like Golden Retrievers, Cocker Spaniels and Newfoundlands may have a predisposition to low taurine levels.
-Dogs should be able to synthesize their own taurine if there are adequate precursors to taurine in the diet (the amino acids cysteine and methionine).
-If the diet is well balanced, has adequate digestible protein and no other factors that may affect absorption of protein (possibly high fiber or maybe certain bacteria in the gut or other causes), taurine should not be needed.
-It is a safe supplement though and can be added to the diet.
+Dogs should not require taurine supplementation, although there is some concern that certain breeds like Golden Retrievers, Cocker Spaniels, and Newfoundlands may have a predisposition to low taurine levels.
+Dogs should be able to synthesize their own taurine if there adequate precursors to taurine in the diet (the amino acids cysteine and methionine).
+If the diet is well balanced, has adequate digestible protein, and no other factors that may affect absorption of protein (possibly high fiber or maybe certain bacteria in the gut or other causes), taurine should not be needed.
+It is a safe supplement, though, and can be added to the diet.

-Since we are unsure if taurine is the only factor in the issues with grain-free diets, we cannot tell you that is the only preventative measure.
+Since we are unsure if taurine is the only factor in the issue with grain-free diets, we cannot tell you that adding it is the only preventative measure.
 Taurine supplementation is safe and well tolerated.
-Close monitoring of a dog’s physical examination, and working with your local cardiologist to screen for disease with echocardiography and Holter monitoring is recommended.
-Early detection of disease can dramatically slow down the progression of this devastating disease.
+Close monitoring, including a thorough physical examination of your dog, working with your local cardiologist to screen for disease with echocardiography, as well as Holter monitoring, is recommended.
+Early detection can dramatically slow down the progression of this devastating disease.

 We have seen dogs with low taurine levels and normal hearts.
-But, if the taurine level on whole blood is below 250 and the plasma is less than 60, I would consider adding a taurine supplement to the diet.
+However, if the taurine level on whole blood is below 250 and the plasma is less than 60, we would consider adding a taurine supplement to the diet.
 Taurine should be safe.
 Make sure the supplement is tested and certified by an independent company like Consumer Lab.